Last updated: March 10th, 2025

 We will now move on to the next question type in the Predictive Index Cognitive Ability test: verbal questions.
 Similar to numerical questions, verbal questions vary in difficulty and are time-consuming, as can be seen in the following examples.

-Learn about the PI Cognitive+Behavioral Bundle Pack
+Discover the PI All-Inclusive Bundle Pack

 Loved it!